wronrohn/NextTicket/README.md

 Was tasked to worked on frontend.
 Ended up doing following
 1. Built all the react components (except for Speech to text)
+2. Integrated APIs and Routing on Frontend
-2. Integrated Firebase Authentication for email and Google Login Scheme
+3. Integrated Firebase Authentication for email and Google Login Scheme
-3. Worked with Athiban on CSS for the complete app
+4. Worked with Athiban on CSS for the complete app
-4. Made base component for web to speech which was refined by Davor, Chunli and Rohnit
+5. Made base component for web to speech which was refined by Davor, Chunli and Rohnit
-5. Built search movies API
+6. Built search movies API
-6. Added Tota11y across the app
+7. Added Tota11y across the app
-7. Created App logo and other static assets except for movie and genre placeholder images for the app
+8. Created App logo and other static assets except for movie and genre placeholder images for the app

 # Works Cited & Consulted